-Our Medical Science Advisory Board
+Our Medical Science Advisory Council

 meet the amazing doctors and scientists that make up our

-medical Science Advisory Board (MSAB)
+medical Science Advisory Council (MSAC)

 This amazing group of individuals is taking a stand against Lennox-Gastaut Syndrome by helping our team in the Foundation’s mission to accelerate LGS research.
 The hope is that we will lessen the burden of LGS for younger generations.
 If we are successful, the science we accelerate to find the cures for this epilepsy disorder of early life will usher in cures for other circuits and aging disorders of the brain.